An H$\alpha$/X-ray orphan cloud as a signpost of the intracluster medium clumping: results

 \subsection{H$\alpha$ - X-ray correlation for the OC}

-We also examined the H$\alpha$ - X-ray correlation for the OC to compare with the tight correlation recently found for stripped tails still attached to their parent galaxies \citep{2021arXiv210309205S}.
+We also examined the diffuse H$\alpha$ - X-ray correlation for the OC to compare with the tight correlation recently found for stripped tails still attached to their parent galaxies \citep{2021arXiv210309205S}.
+Such a tight correlation supports the mixing of the stripped ISM with the hot ICM as the origin of the multi-phase stripped tails.
 Five regions are selected (Fig.~\ref{fig:regions}).
 H$\alpha$ and X-ray surface brightnesses are measured in these regions, with emission from galaxies, background sources, and \hii\ regions excluded.
+The bolometric X-ray flux in individual regions is from the spectral fitting with nearby local background (mostly from the ICM emission) subtracted.
 The H$\alpha$ emission in regions 1 - 3 is robustly measured.
 There is some diffuse H$\alpha$ emission in region 4, e.g. the diffuse tail, but \hii\ regions (b and c in Fig.~\ref{fig:dis_slits}) and galaxies are removed.
 Some faint, diffuse H$\alpha$ emission may also be present in region 5.
 However, the level of faint, diffuse H$\alpha$ emission beyond the main body is quite uncertain, because of the uncertainty of the flat fielding at large scales and the subtraction of the light from other objects.
 Thus, only upper limits are estimated for regions 4 and 5.
 As shown in Fig.~\ref{fig:regions}, away from the H$\alpha$ OC, the X-ray-to-H$\alpha$ ratio is elevated, as expected for a cloud that has long left its parent galaxy and evolved in the ICM for a long time.
+Most cold gas are already gone so active mixing may only proceed around the H$\alpha$ OC.
+Is the high X-ray/H$\alpha$ ratio related to the weak SF activity in the OC?
+Many stripped tails in the \cite{2021arXiv210309205S} sample have very weak SF comparable to that in the OC (e.g. NGC~4569, ESO~137-002, CGCG 097-073, CGCG 097-079, and D100), but the X-ray/H$\alpha$ ratios in their tails are all similar to the median value from \cite{2021arXiv210309205S}.
+Moreover, SF in the OC is outside of the main H$\alpha$ OC but the X-ray/H$\alpha$ ratio in the main H$\alpha$ OC is the lowest among all regions of the OC.
+Thus, the weak SF in the OC should not account for its large X-ray-to-H$\alpha$ ratio.

+The mean temperature of the whole X-ray OC, $1.6\pm0.1$ keV, is higher than typical temperatures of X-ray tails of cluster late-type galaxies ($\sim0.9$ keV, \citealt{2021arXiv210309205S}), which may also suggest an advanced evolutionary stage of the X-ray OC as it mixes with the surrounding hotter ICM.
+We note that the elevation of X-ray emission and temperature of OC might be caused by the merger shock if the OC is truly in the post-shock region.
+The shock Mach number is $M\sim1.6$ \citep{2019MNRAS.486L..36G}, which can produce a temperature jump of $T_J=1.6$ (i.e. from 1.0 keV to 1.6 keV).